 Embedding equity in the everyday business of government

 The onerous experiences that individuals and entities can encounter when trying to access a public benefit are known as “administrative burdens.”
 These burdens can include long lengths of time spent on applications and paperwork, answering duplicative notices and phone calls to verify eligibility, and navigating outdated government websites.
-Research indicates that administrative burdens disproportionately harm underserved communities, leading to underutilization of critical services and programs, as well as unequal costs of access, often by the people and communities who need government services the most.
-When agencies work to mitigate administrative burden, their efforts advance equity, meet the needs of underserved communities, and improve efficiencies.
+Research indicates that administrative burdens disproportionately negatively impact underserved communities, leading to underutilization of critical services and programs, as well as unequal costs of access, often by the people and communities who need government services the most.
+When agencies work to mitigate administrative burdens, their efforts advance equity, meet the needs of underserved communities, and improve efficiencies.
 Agencies are reducing administrative burdens by:

 - Reducing the complexity of applications and other forms and ensuring the instructions are clear and comprehensible

 - Ensuring notices are written in plain language and incorporate design best practices (such as prioritizing key information in headings, text boxes, and bold text, and excluding information not relevant to the immediate task at hand)

 - Shifting more in-person interview requirements to telephone or video-teleconference

 - Conducting proactive outreach to individuals who may be unlikely to respond to typical notices, such as individuals who do not speak English as their native language, individuals with vulnerable housing situations, or individuals with certain cognitive impairments